Smithsonian/cheby_checker/tests/README_tests.md

 - sql.py has an INTERNAL dependance on the cheby_checker.py module
 - The orbit_cheby module has a lot going on, so I am sub-dividing the tests: Here I am splitting out tests of the "_define_locations", "_take_triangular", & "_make_square" functions within orbit_cheby.
 - pytest test_orbit_cheby_locations.py
 - passes within containerized environment

+### test_orbit_cheby_creation.py :
+- orbit_cheby.py has an INTERNAL dependance on the nbody.py module
+- sql.py has an INTERNAL dependance on the cheby_checker.py module
+- The orbit_cheby module has a lot going on, so I am sub-dividing the tests: Here I am splitting out tests of the instantiation of MSC & MCS_Loader objects within orbit_cheby, as well as the *from_coord_arrays* function(s) used to populate the objects with data at start up.
+ - Detailed tests of the *accuracy* of the chebyshevs that get created as a by-product of calling *from_coord_arrays* will promarily be performed elsewhere
+- pytest test_orbit_cheby_creation.py
+- passes within containerized environment